 Each audio lesson will end with an exercise.
 These will be a mix of journaling, guided meditation, and awareness or out-in-the-world practice exercises.
 Currently my thinking is that for some of the lessons, I will offer two or more exercises and people can choose which one they want to do.
 This fits in nicely with the personalised approach theme that will run through the course and explorers will be able to re-run the course and do any alternate exercises in the future.
 For those that aren’t sure which one to do, or if nothing in particular calls, I will offer a suggestion as a default first option.

 Where I’m at

 I am beginning to brew with anticipation and excitement for this experience.
-As I was setting up my microphone in my home work space yesterday, I reflected on the fact that creating this course will require me to draw upon the vast majority of my professional experience of the last decade of my life.
+As I was setting up my microphone in my home work space yesterday, I reflected on the fact that creating this course will require me to draw upon the vast majority of my professional experience from the last decade of my life.
 Having studied broadcasting, I worked in media, spent years in education as an English teacher, and then transitioned to workshops and facilitation work in psychedelics.

 It really feels like this is how I can best offer my unique gifts to the world at this moment in time.
-With most of the administrative organisational work to be taken care of by the end of the week, I am especially excited to shift my energy to the content and finalising and recording a few of the first lessons.
+With most of the administrative and organisational work to be taken care of by the end of the week, I am especially excited to shift my energy to the content and finalising and recording a few of the first lessons.

-If this course interests you, I invite you to take a look at the R/evolution page, and if it is calling you, join us!
+If this course interests you, I invite you to take a look at the R/EVOLUTION page, and if it is calling you, join us!